tencentyun/intlcloud-documents/yehe_doc/网络/VPN连接/操作指南/IDC 通过 VPN 网关接入云联网_intl_en.md

->The VPN gateway for CCN is now in beta test.
+>?The VPN gateway for CCN is now in beta test.
 To apply for it, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
 >
 The VPN gateway for CCN can be associated with the Cloud Connect Network (CCN) to establish an encrypted communication between the IDC and CCN.
 This document introduces how to associate the VPN gateway for CCN with CCN.